elliesch/flipnslide/README.md

 ## Contributors

-See the upcoming AUTHORS file for a complete list of contributors to the project.
+See the [AUTHORS](https://github.com/elliesch/flipnslide/blob/main/AUTHORS) file for a complete list of contributors to the project.